osmanyildiz98/java-course-patika/practices/calculate_sector_area_circle/README.md

 <br>

-> -The program first prompts the user to enter the radius of the circle.
+> - The program first prompts the user to enter the radius of the circle.
-> -If the entered radius is invalid (less than or equal to zero), the program will prompt the user to input a valid positive radius.
+> - If the entered radius is invalid (less than or equal to zero), the program will prompt the user to input a valid positive radius.
-> -The user is then prompted to enter the central angle (in degrees) of the sector.
+> - The user is then prompted to enter the central angle (in degrees) of the sector.
-> -The program checks if the angle is between 0 and 360 degrees, ensuring it's a valid value.
+> - The program checks if the angle is between 0 and 360 degrees, ensuring it's a valid value.
-> -The area of the sector is calculated and displayed as an integer rounded to the nearest value.
+> - The area of the sector is calculated and displayed as an integer rounded to the nearest value.

 <br>